PhillipeAlves/gimme-smth-new/README.md

 </br>

-> Note: The menu is yet to get developed.
+> Note: The menu is yet to be developed.

 </br>